transmutrix/nim-sdl3/README.md

 # To-do

 - [ ] Test on Windows and Fedora and make sure our library includes are correct.
+- [ ] Get Emscripten builds going.
 - [ ] Go implement all the `SDL_FORCE_INLINE` rect utility funcs.
-- [ ] Put the examples in and add some instructions for those.
 - [ ] Make bindings for SDL3 image, mixer, ttf, etc. and add them here (in separate files).
 - [ ] Make a "documented" option with _all_ the copious doc comments from the SDL3 headers, for those hoping to explore SDL for the first time with Nim.